ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 {{% fig "staten-island/rdc/rdc-scan_073" "800" /%}}

 Because this is the only information I presently have for James, I asked Kathleen Langdon of the Reformed Dutch Church to photograph the original entry, which she graciously agreed to do.
-This also verifies James' middle name, which I had initially speculated could be a mis-transcription of "Hallock".
+This also verifies James' middle name as it is originally recorded, which I had initially speculated could be a mis-transcription of "Hallock".
+This possibility is explored [further below]({{% ref "#exploring-wheelock" %}}).

 {{% fig "staten-island/RDC/rdcpr-cover" "500" /%}}